blakeembrey/writing/contents/articles/introduction-to-browserify/index.md

 ### External

 In a production website environment, you'll probably want to cut down on duplicate code being included by different modules.
 This can be done by using the `-x` flag, which specifies a module that should not be bundled directly with the build and instead required from the page itself.
-Combine this with the `-r` flag to explicitly require modules into a bundle, we can factor out common module dependencies and create a seperate bundle.
+Combine this with the `-r` flag to explicitly require modules into a bundle, we can factor out common module dependencies and create a separate bundle.

 ### Browserify Shim